Compare features, pricing, ease of use, and more.

 Confluence does less than Notion – by design.
 While Notion offers everything from databases to kanban boards, Confluence is purposefully more focused on being a document collaboration and software documentation tool.
 It's also more rigid and doesn't have the flexibility and customization options of Notion, which also makes it easier to get started with.

 Another core difference is price.
 Confluence offers very affordable packages for small teams and generous volume discounts for large enterprises.
-For a team of 20, a Confluence subscription would cost only $100/month – Notion, on the other hand, would charge them a whopping $200/month.
+For a team of 20, a Confluence subscription would cost only $100/month – Notion, on the other hand, would charge them $200/month.

 Why you might prefer Confluence over Notion: